strongX509/cyber/Operating_Systems/Platform_Security.md

 ### RSA Attestation Certificate

-In order to protect `AK` certificate received from the `CA` from accidental deletion from the system harddisk we want to store it in the *Non-Volatile* `NV` memory of the TPM.
-In order to allocate the required amount of  `NV` memory we determine the exact size of the binary-encoded X.509 certificate
+In order to protect the `AK` certificate received from the `CA` from accidental deletion from the system harddisk we want to store it in the *Non-Volatile* `NV` memory of the TPM.
+To allocate the required amount of  `NV` memory we determine the exact size of the binary-encoded X.509 certificate
 ```console
 ls -l ak_rsa_Cert.der
 -rw-r--r-- 1 root root 842 Mar 15 19:19 ak_rsa_Cert.der